 I preferred a lower monthly payment so I can rely on my Adsense revenue to pay mid-$$$ monthly and for the last payment I have to use my credit card to pay in full.

 As of this time.
 I can’t disclose the price value as I tried to sell the domain through Flippa Auction.
 If I can’t sell it for my asking price, I will use it to re-brand one of my business project.

 There you go, three premium domain property negotiated to pay installment plan.

 I will continue to acquire premium domain names and follow the same payment method to buy them.
 I’m sure a lot of domain investors are willing to make a deal as long as they receive assurance of un-interrupted payment.

 So if you own a premium domain name, and want steady cash flow coming to your bank account don’t hesitate to send me email with your domain property.

-I’m also interested in a brand able domain name, they are easy to sale.
-You can find a brand able domain property for $200 or less, then resell for $500 to $4995 price varies depends on quality and demand.
+I’m also interested in a brand able domain name, they are easy to sell.
+You can find a brand able domain property for $200 or less, then resell for $500 to $4995 price varies depends on quality and market demand.